culturedigitalskills/2024-ethics-data/episodes/definition-and-considerations.Rmd

 Examine carefully all the information provided about the object in Europeana (or the providing institution).
 Can you think about any ethical considerations which might arise by the way that such information has been handled, presented or interpreted? _(5 min)_

-Team with a colleague and discuss your comments.
+Team up with a colleague and discuss your comments.
 Are there any differences or similarities between your findings? _(5 min)_

 One person from each team shares with the rest of the group their remarks about ethical considerations in data. _(1-2 min each team)_

 ::::::::::

-### Data Protection Act and GDPR
+## Data Protection Act and GDPR